 This was discussed in a paper called "The Aloha System" or ALOHANET, from 1971.

-Once collisions start, the traffic volume begins to increase, causing a catastrophic network collapse resulting in the participating stations receiving a DISCONNECT.
+Once collisions start, (and because of the retry mechanism) the traffic volume begins to increase, causing a catastrophic network collapse resulting in the participating stations receiving a DISCONNECT.

 In a CSMA data channel (which is what ham radio packet usually is), the TNCs decide when to transmit, based on configuration, and the TNC's observation of the channel.